tu-studio/lac26_presentation/slides/00-all.md

 - We have extensively evaluated this framework on the NSynth dataset, demonstrating the effectiveness of our approach
 - Our VAE training uses a validated 7-component loss function specifically designed for intuitive latent space exploration
 - Let me show you how to generate audio samples in practice with pGESAM now with our interactive web demonstration

 ---

+<h1 style="font-size: 1.5em; margin-block: 20% 10%;">OUTLOOK</h1>

+Notes:

+- Before showing some of our research I will give an overview of the evolution of neural music production, highlighting key milestones and recent advancements
+- As the field is extremely broad and fast-moving and I will only be able to cover a small part of it
+- But I hope this will give you a good overview of the field and inspire you to explore further

+---

+## Future Directions in Neural Music Production

+- Real-time neural synthesis and processing

+---